Overview

 Elizabeth Price, Assistant Professor of Instruction, Department of Biology, College of Science and Technology; PhD, Gwynedd Mercy University.

-Sean Gillian Queisser, Associate Professor, Department of Mathematics, College of Science and Technology; PhD, Ruprecht-Karls University of Heidelberg.
+Sean Gillian Queisser, Professor, Department of Mathematics, College of Science and Technology; PhD, Ruprecht-Karls University of Heidelberg.

 Daniele Ramella, Associate Professor of Instruction, Department of Chemistry, College of Science and Technology; PhD, Boston University.